compulim/message-port-rpc/README.md

 ### Will it pass the `this` context?

-No, because the `this` context is commonly a class object.
-[Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) probably will not work in most cases.
+No, because the `this` context is commonly a class object or [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).
+[Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) probably will not work for most `this`.

+If you need to pass `this`, please pass it as an argument.

 ### Why hosting a single function vs. multiple functions?